-2.0 Creating SunGuideSM Software
+2.0 Creating SunGuide® Software

-The majority of processes incorporated in the SunGuideSM architecture were developed using C#.NET.
+The majority of processes incorporated in the SunGuide architecture were developed using C#.NET.
 As many subsystems and drivers were included in the initial release, a generic framework was developed to allow base functionality to be provided.
 This allowed subsystems and drivers to utilize the same code for functionality that was required of all processes.
-The library provides classes and methods for logging messages to the Status Logger, performing communication with the Executive Handler (EH), connecting to an Oracle database, and other common tasks.
+The library provides classes and methods for logging messages to the Status Logger, performing communication with the Executive Handler (EH), connecting to an Oracle and SQL Server database, and other common tasks.

-Some of the processes, including the Dynamic Message Sign (DMS) processes, Incident Management (IM), and the Ramp Metering Subsystem (RMS) were developed using the Java coding language.
+Some of the processes, including the Dynamic Message Sign (DMS) processes, and the Ramp Metering Subsystem (RMS) were developed using the Java coding language.
 Java was used where an existing code base already existed for a particular subsystem.
-Table 2.1 shows the various tools used during development for both languages (note that the SunGuideSM Version Description Document should be referenced for specific version numbers).
+Table 2-1 Error!
+Reference source not found. shows the various tools used during development for both languages.

-Tool C#.NET Java Compiler Visual Studio C# Sun Java Compiler Integrated Development Environment (IDE) Visual Studio .NET 2005 Intellij IDEA Refactoring Productivity Tool Jetbrains Resharper Included in the IDE Configuration Management Visual Source Safe Visual Source Safe XML Schema development XML Spy XML Spy
+Tool C#.NET Java

+Compiler Visual Studio C# Sun Java Compiler

+Integrated Development Environment (IDE) Visual Studio .NET 2010 Intellij IDEA

+Refactoring Productivity Tool Jetbrains Resharper Included in the IDE

+Configuration Management AccuRev AccuRev

+XML Schema development XML Spy XML Spy

-Table 2.1 - Language Specific Development Tools
+Table 2-1 - Language Specific Development Tools

-The SunGuideSM architecture utilizes Extensible Markup Language (XML) ICDs to provide an easily understandable interface to the system.
-Figure 2.1 shows an overview of the capabilities included in the generic library.
+The SunGuide architecture utilizes Extensible Markup Language (XML) ICDs to provide an easily understandable interface to the system.
+Figure 2-1 shows an overview of the capabilities included in the generic library.
 The shaded circles represent functionality that exists in both the generic subsystem and driver.
 The non-shaded circles contain functionality utilized solely by the generic subsystem.
 The following sections detail a summary of each functional area.

-Figure 2.1 - Generic Capabilities
+Figure 2-1 - Generic Capabilities